The applicant must meet all of the following criteria:

 - Projects Supported: Projects must be designed to benefit groundwater or surface water quality in the Los Angeles Region, including the coastal watersheds of Los Angeles and Ventura Counties, along with very small portions of Kern and Santa Barbara.
 Click here for more information on the boundaries of the California Regional Water Quality Control Board, Los Angeles Region, its watersheds, and its hydrologic units.

-- Applicant requirements: Projects must benefit disadvantaged communities and should demonstrate a high degree of community support and community involvement.
+- Applicant requirements: Projects must benefit underserved, vulnerable, or otherwise disadvantaged communities and should demonstrate a high degree of community support and community involvement.
 Projects that benefit public health in addition to water quality are especially encouraged.

-- Grant amount: applicants are encouraged to seek grants ranging from $10,000 to $100,000.
+- Grant amount: Applicants are encouraged to seek grants ranging from $10,000 to $500,000.
 Your requested amount should not exceed 25% of your organization’s typical annual expenses.
+For multi-year projects, the project budget for one year should not be more than 25% of the organization’s annual budget.

 - Non-profit Status: Applicants must be a 501(c)3 organization, fiscally-sponsored by a 501(c)3, or a governmental or tribal entity.